mstumpf585/PIPL/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+In order to run the Pulse Input Processor and Logger on your BeagleBone Black you will need to first configure the BeagleBone Black.
+The easiest way is to use the prebuilt image for the BeagleLogic library, details of which can be found [here](https://github.com/abhishek-kakkar/BeagleLogic/wiki/BeagleLogic-%22no-setup-required%22-setup:-Introducing-System-Image!).

+* Note that this project does not use the last two pins 20 and 21 on the BeagleBone Black due to bus conflicts with the EEPROM.

 ### Prerequisites